-- Two of the four Willimantic wells were inspected, pumps were rehabilitated and/or replaced. - Repairs to Fenton Tank to improve operational effectiveness and maximize the serviceable life of the tank.
+- The remaining two Willimantic wells were inspected, pumps were rehabilitated and/or replaced. - Repairs to Willimantic treatment tanks, Fenton treatment tanks and associated piping to improve operational effectiveness and maximize the serviceable life of the tank.

 A typical University of Connecticut Well Facility